Shekhinah (singer)

-Shekhinah Thandi Donnell (born 2 October 1994), known mononymously as Shekhinah, is a singer-songwriter from Pietermaritzburg, South Africa.
-Shekhinah was among the Top 32 of M-Net's Season 7 of SA Idols in 2011 and among the Top 6 of Season 8 of SA Idols in 2012.
+Shekhinah Thandi Donnell (born 2 October 1994), known mononymously as Shekhinah, is a South African singer-songwriter, Shekhinah was among the Top 32 of M-Net's Season 7 of SA Idols in 2011 and among the Top 6 of Season 8 of SA Idols in 2012.

-Her debut album Rose Gold was released in October 2017 and certified platinum by RiSA on 31 August 2018.
+Her debut studio album Rose Gold (2017), became her best-selling album and certified Multi-Platinum by RiSA.
 Rose Gold produced three number-one singles: "Suited"; "Please Mr." and "Different".